 By signing the 1997 Partition Treaty, Russia also obtained rights to lease the Sevastopol base and locales in the surrounding area, including Balaklava and other strategic littorals.
 These ports were to remain part of sovereign Ukraine for almost $98 million per year for twenty years, though Russia would be the rightful owner and user, under contract.
 While a steep strategic loss for Ukraine, it was a huge financial rehabilitation for the cash starved former Soviet republic, with Russia paying out via a redemption of Ukraine’s $3 billion gas debt.

-According to Russia, the agreement also allowed for up to twenty-five thousand Russian troops to be mobilized to the Crimea without prior Ukrainian notification or authorization.
+According to Russia, the agreement also allowed for up to 25,000 Russian troops to be mobilized to the Crimea without prior Ukrainian notification or authorization.

 Russia’s military doctrine

-Most recently, an updated 2010 doctrine was approved by Dmitry Medvedev, then president, in an attempt to construct a more solid framework for army activities.
+Most recently, an updated 2010 doctrine was approved by Dmitri Medvedev, then president, in an attempt to construct a more solid framework for army activities.